icebert04/icebert04.github.io/_posts/2018-6-21-christmas-in-june.md

 It's all an illusion.
 This guy is totally an impostor!

 Still, I politely asked the guy who look like Santa his purpose of his visit.
 The guy with the long beard replied **"I have a charity event in Tacloban"**.
 A Concert where the proceeds will go directly to the poor people in the province of Leyte.
 Intrigued with his pure intentions, I asked more details about the said event.
-Questions like What type of songs will you be playing?
+Questions like What type of songs will he be playing?
 The duration of his stay? and Will he being going to other places like Cebu or Davao?

 Those questions lead to hours of long talks and interesting stories about him and his efforts he has done to other countries.
 At that time, I began to know the guy... the real him!
 Jim played and made jokes with my boys.
 Gave kitchen souveneirs to my wife.
 And hand overed me a very unique item that came from South Africa.